citp/privacy-policy-historical/b/bi/big/biggerbids.com.md

-> *The following text is extracted and transformed from the biggerbids.com privacy policy that was archived on 2006-08-25.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20060825162824id_/http%3A//biggerbids.com/privacy-policy.php) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the biggerbids.com privacy policy that was archived on 2007-06-07.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20070607194514id_/http%3A//www.biggerbids.com/privacypolicy.html) for the most accurate reproduction.*

-# Privacy Policy
+# BiggerBids.com - Privacy Policy

+## BiggerBids.com Privacy Policy

 **WHAT PERSONAL INFORMATION DOES BIGGERBIDS COLLECT AND WHY?**